ayazahmed07/ayazahmed07/README.md

-**Hellow This is Ayaz Ahmed, currently exploring Artificial Intelligence, Modern Python and Agentic AI under Governer Sindh Initiative...**
+**Hello!
+I'm Ayaz Ahmed, a passionate developer from Pakistan.
+Currently, I'm exploring Artificial Intelligence, Modern Python, and Agentic AI under the Governor Sindh Initiative.
+I specialize in JavaScript and TypeScript, and I love creating projects like currency converters and task management apps.
+Let's connect and build something amazing together!**

 <h3 align="center">A passionate developer from Pakistan</h3>